Skip to content

 Cursor

-1. Open (or create) your Cursor MCP config file:
+1. Open (or create) your Cursor MCP config:

 • macOS/Linux: ~/.cursor/mcp.json